Jokowi says Indonesian nation can survive pandemic - ExBulletin

 Although it brings a lot of uncertainty, Jokowi said, the Covid-19 pandemic has pushed the world towards digital civilization.

-Read also: Jokowi: Pandemic and economy are like two bodies that must be taken care of
+Read also : Jokowi: The pandemic and the economy are like two bodies that we must protect

 Jokowi wants Indonesia to have more influence in the global economy next year.